 Henry VIII’s struggle to father a male heir resulted from a kind of sperm damage commonly found in British men today and linked to his playboy lifestyle, an interdisciplinary study suggests.

-Writing in The Journal of Interdisciplinary History, Jayasena, consultant in reproductive endocrinology and andrology at Imperial College London, and Dr Valerie Shrimplin, a 16th century specialist, said the causes in Henry’s case may have included obviously unhealthy behaviours such his 5,000-calorie daily diet — but also intensive “high-impact” exercise in early adulthood when he was famed for his love of hunting on horseback and jousting.
+Writing in The Journal of Interdisciplinary History, Jayasena, consultant in reproductive endocrinology and andrology at Imperial College London, and Dr Valerie Shrimplin, a 16th century specialist, say the causes in Henry’s case may have included obviously unhealthy behaviours such his 5,000-calorie daily diet — but also intensive “high-impact” exercise in early adulthood when he was famed for his love of hunting on horseback and jousting.

 Between 1509 and 1536, Henry’s first two wives, Catherine of Aragon and Anne Boleyn, had a total of ten pregnancies with seven miscarriages or neonatal deaths and no surviving sons.
 Catherine’s surviving daughter was the future Mary I and Anne’s was the future Elizabeth I, but Henry was dissatisfied and determined to father a male heir to safeguard the new Tudor dynasty.

 Significantly, Catherine of Aragon’s failure to give birth to a healthy son contributed to Henry’s decision to break with the Roman Catholic church in order to have his marriage annulled and marry the younger Anne Boleyn.
 Anne’s own miscarriages led in turn to a souring of marital relations that culminated in her execution.

 Jane Seymour, Henry’s third wife, died shortly after giving birth to their only child, the future Edward VI, who would die aged 15, and no pregnancies are recorded for his later wives, Anne of Cleves, Katherine Howard or Catherine Parr.